Mariahsth/Mariahsth/README.md

 # 👋 Hi, my name is Mariah and I am a  Web Developer!

-- 💻 Main technologies: React, Node.js, JavaScript, TypeScript, Express, MongoDB
+- 💻 Main technologies: React, Node.js, TypeScript, Express, MongoDB
 - 📫 How to reach me:

   <div>